sourcegraph/sourcegraph-public-snapshot/doc/admin/extensions/index.md

 ## Allow only extensions authored by Sourcegraph

-On Sourcegraph Enterprise, you can restrict users to using only Sourcegraph-autored extensions by setting [`extensions.allowOnlySourcegraphAuthoredExtensions`](../config/site_config.md) to `true` in your site configuration.
+On Sourcegraph Enterprise, you can restrict users to using only Sourcegraph-authored extensions by setting [`extensions.allowOnlySourcegraphAuthoredExtensions`](../config/site_config.md) to `true` in your site configuration.

 ```json
 {